First… some historical pics from 1982 when I bought the house. (The house is easier to see without some of the current landscaping.)

 This could be a second bedroom.
 I use it as a library/sanctuary.
 The window looks out onto the backyard.

+The library/sanctuary with a pull-out sofa-bed for guests.
 An American flag that flew over the U. S. Capitol Building (with certificate of authenticity.)

 The library/sanctuary.
 Pull-out sofa-bed.
 There are 2 teakwood-veneer bookcases in this room (and 6 others elsewhere in the house that will be auctioned.)
 Mission-style stained-glass lamp and a hanging swag-lamp.